valtech/aem-easy-content-upgrade/Readme.md

 # File and Folder Structure

-All migration scripts need to be located in:
+All migration scripts need to be located in paths starting with:

 * `/apps/aecu-scripts` (AEM Cloud automatic execution with startup hook, since 6.0.0)
 * `/conf/groovyconsole/scripts/aecu` (AEM onprem manual and install hook execution, AEM Cloud manual execution)